Jerome-CM/Jerome-CM/README.md

  ## Me

  <p>Self-taught since 2015 in the web, I take advantage of a change of orientation to professionalize myself thanks to Java.
-In training until June 2023 at OpenClassRooms, I would like to join a company afterwards in order to work in a team and improve my skills</p>
+In training until June 2023   at OpenClassRooms, I would like to join a company afterwards in order to work in a team and improve my skills </p>

+ <p> I love open source and contributing to group projects</p>

  ## My environement